mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

 Human-readable label that represents the user that authenticates to MongoDB.
 The format of this label depends on the method of authentication:
 In case of AWS IAM: the value should be AWS ARN for the IAM User/Role;
 In case of OIDC Workload or Workforce: the value should be the Atlas OIDC IdP ID, followed by a '/', followed by the IdP group name;
-In case of Plain text auth: the value can be anything<br/>
+In case of Plain text auth: the value can be anything.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>awsIamType</b></td>
         <td>enum</td>
         <td>
-          Human-readable label that indicates whether the new database user authenticates with the Amazon Web Services (AWS) Identity and Access Management (IAM) credentials associated with the user or the user's role<br/>
+          Human-readable label that indicates whether the new database user authenticates with Amazon Web Services (AWS).
+Identity and Access Management (IAM) credentials associated with the user or the user's role<br/>
           <br/>
             <i>Enum</i>: NONE, USER, ROLE<br/>
             <i>Default</i>: NONE<br/>